AnatoliiChub/PetSafeBrands/README.md

 </div>

 ### Daily FX Rates Screen
 The screen also contains base currency information on the top.
-Below the information you can see a table.
+Below the currency information you can see a table.
-Since on the mockup each title field contains a drop down icon, I made it sortable.
-By default iit sorted by date in descending order.
+Since on the mockup each title field contains a drop down icon, I've made it **sortable**.
+By default it's sorted by date in descending order.
 But the user is able to sort by any other column in descending order.
 To sort it, just click on the column name.
 Top bar contains "back" icon to navigate to the previous screen
 <div align="center">